Ochlockonee River: Importance

 Aerial view of the flooded Ochlockonee River on April 16, 1975 near Bloxham, just southwest of the modern State Highway 20 bridge crossing and the Talquin Dam.

 The Ochlockonee River corridor is home to many threatened fish, wildlife and plant species.
 It has been designated under the State of Florida's Outstanding Florida Waters program and has been identified by the Florida Fish and Wildlife Conservation Commission as a Strategic Habitat Conservation Area.

 Rare animals that can be found along the Ochlockonee include red-cockaded woodpecker, least tern, and the Apalachicola dusky salamander.
 The river is especially rich in rare freshwater mussels (Unionidae), including three federally listed endangered species: the Ochlockonee moccasinshell, the Shinyrayed pocketbook, and the Oval pigtoe.
 "The Florida maybell tree can be found only along the Ochlockonee and Chipola Rivers.

 The Ochlockonee is connected to and a source of water for Lake Iamonia, especially during flooding.

+The Ochlockonee River's mouth serves as a breakpoint for the National Hurricane Center when issuing tropical cyclone warnings and watches.